ltsuda/python-template-project/README.md

 ## ✅ Linter and Formatter

 This repository includes `flake8`, `black` and `isort` tools to maintain code consistency and quality.
-These tools together with VSCode configuration helps code quality while developing but they will run on commit and on pull request on GitHub.
+These tools together with VSCode configuration helps code quality while developing but they will run on commit and on pull request on GitHub

 The configuration file for these tools are: